gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 It is `git reset --hard`

 - It throws away all working copy changes
-- And resets a branch pointer to another hash
+- And sets a branch pointer to another hash

 If you are on a branch and you want that branch to have the exact same state as another, you run `git reset --hard <another branch>`.